El blog de Archer Dental

 • Use a soft-bristled toothbrush and be gentle when brushing near treated areas.

-Pain Management and Sensitivity
+Pain management and sensitivity

 Most patients experience only mild discomfort after scaling and root planing, and over-the-counter pain relievers like ibuprofen (Advil) or acetaminophen (Tylenol) are usually sufficient.
 These medications help reduce inflammation and provide relief as your gums recover.